openmainframeproject/zvm-community-tools/zlma/README.md

 ## Set up SSH access
 Key-based authentication, or *Passwordless* SSH access is needed for one user from the zlma server to all systems that will be managed.  ``zlma`` commands must be run by that user and they must have ``sudo`` access.

-Details on it are outside the scope of this document, howerver, there is a script, ``sshall``, which tests SSH connectivity: https://github.com/mike99mac/zlma/blob/main/usr/local/sbin/sshall
+Details on it are outside the scope of this document, howerver, there is a script, ``sshall``, which tests SSH connectivity in the directory /usr/local/sbin/sshall

 Once SSH access is set up, the solution can be installed.